 2. The following window will appear.
 Type or paste your SQL statement or sp_report command as shown, then click OK

-3. Your SQL statement is now entered (to edit, just right click on Command).
+3. Your SQL statement is now entered (to edit, right-click on Command).
 Click OK

-The fields as specified in your SQL statement, are now available for selection in your report.
+The fields specified in your SQL statement are available for selection in your report.